Chris Green (railway manager): Return to the mainline rail industry

 In 1999, Green was invited back into active rail industry management as chief executive of Virgin Rail Group on a five-year contract with a twofold mission – to deliver a markedly improved service on the existing network and ensure the £1.8bn worth of new Class 390 Pendolino, Class 220 Voyager and Class 221 Super Voyager trains would be delivered on time.
 He also served as non-executive chairman of Virgin Rail Group Holdings in 2004–2005.

 From 2005 to 2010 he was a non-executive director of Network Rail.

 Green has also served as a non-executive director of Connex Rail; chairman of The Railway Forum, 2005–2006; an advisory board member of Cranfield University; and a trustee of the Royal Liverpool Philharmonic Orchestra.

 Since 2012 he has been a Vice President of the advocacy group Railfuture, having been appointed at the same time as his peer Adrian Shooter.

 On 25 February 2025, a Class 465 Networker unit, which had been repainted into a heritage Network SouthEast livery, was named after Chris Green at a naming ceremony at London Charing Cross.

+In June 2025 he was awarded OBE in the King's Birthday Honours.

 Books

-He has co-authored two books; one about Network SouthEast and the other about InterCity.
+He has co-authored two books: one about Network SouthEast and the other about InterCity.